 All staff (including lunchtime staff) will ensure that the child's class teacher is made aware of any concerns or reports of bullying.
-ICT staff will read and respond to all reports from e-safety monitoring software and report any incidents to the class teacher.
+Senior staff will read and respond to all reports from e-safety monitoring software and report any incidents to the class teacher.

-- 1. All allegation of bullying must be taken seriously and must be thoroughly investigated. - 2.
-Class teachers will record allegations onto CPOMS and decide whether to deal with the matter themselves or to involve senior staff. - 3.
-If the incident appears not appear to be too serious, then it may be resolved through informal discussion with the children involved individually, small groups or as a whole class through circle time or PHSE lesson, etc. - 4.
-In serious cases parents will be informed and will be asked to come into school to discuss any concerns. - 5.
-In very serious cases the police or social services may be consulted. - 6.
-At the discretion of a senior member of staff a 'taking responsibility' conference may be held, if it is thought that this would have a positive outcome.
-This would be carried out either by a senior teacher or a member of the Learning Mentor team and involves: - a) An interview with the bullied person.
-The adult talks to the child about his/her feelings, the adult investigates who was involved, the adult seeks the child's permission to meeting with all those involved, the adult finds out from the child what they would find helpful, the bullied child chooses whether or not to be at the meeting. - b) The meeting will be with the children involved in the bullying and other children, the adult talks about how the bullied person feels, details of the incident are not discussed and no one is blamed, each group member is asked to suggest a way in which the bullied person could be helped, the adult does not extract promises of improved behaviour, responsibility is given to the group to solve the problem.
+- All allegations of bullying must be taken seriously and must be thoroughly investigated. - Class teachers will record allegations onto CPOMS and decide whether to deal with the matter themselves or to involve senior staff. - If the incident appears not appear to be too serious, then it may be resolved through informal discussion with the children involved individually, small groups or as a whole class through circle time or PHSE lesson, etc. - In serious cases parents will be informed and will be asked to come into school to discuss any concerns. - In very serious cases the police or social services may be consulted. - A 'taking responsibility' conference may be held, if it is thought that this would have a positive outcome.
+This would be carried out either by a senior teacher or a member of the Learning Mentor team and involves: - An interview with the bullied person.
+The adult talks to the child about his/her feelings, the adult investigates who was involved, the adult seeks the child's permission to meeting with all those involved, the adult finds out from the child what they would find helpful, the bullied child chooses whether or not to be at the meeting. - The meeting will be with the children involved in the bullying and other children, the adult talks about how the bullied person feels, details of the incident are not discussed and no one is blamed, each group member is asked to suggest a way in which the bullied person could be helped, the adult does not extract promises of improved behaviour, responsibility is given to the group to solve the problem.

-c) Second meeting: the adult meets with the bullied child and the whole group one week later.
+Second meeting: the adult meets with the bullied child and the whole group one week later.
 They discuss how things are going.
 This allows for monitoring and keeps each group member involved in the process.

-The consequences of bullying (depending on seriousness) may include:
+The outcomes (depending on seriousness) may include: